CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

   personIds, // optional array of pre-defined personIds

-  category, // participant age and category scaleItems will be generated
+  category, // participant age and category scaleItems will be generated consideredDate, // date from which category ageMaxDate and ageMinDate should be calculated (typically tournament.startDate or .endDate) rankingRankge, // optional - range within which ranking numbers should be generated for specified category (non-rating) scaledParticipantsCount, // optional - number of participants to assign rankings/ratings - defaults to ~25

   inContext: true, // optional - whether to expand PAIR and TEAM individualParticipantIds => individualParticipant objects });